About

 We didn't build another AI tool.
 We built the control layer.

-MegaLens assembles specialist AI engines from different families, makes them review independently, then an elite judge performs critical assessment, fills gaps, and delivers the final verdict.
+MegaLens assembles AI models from different families, makes them review independently, then a judge fills gaps and delivers a structured verdict.
 The disagreements are the product.

 The problem we kept hitting